AndreGalaGarza/power-outage-analysis/README.md

   frameborder="0"
 ></iframe>

-As there were only 22 missing values, the appearance of the distribution remained unchanged after imputation:
+As there were only 22 missing values, the distribution appeared relatively unchanged after imputation:

 <iframe
   src="assets/total_price_after_imputation.html"